Gavin867/Office_Space_Directory/README.md

 ## Application Summary

-The Office Space Directory is an experiment with react components and using state to sort data retrieved from an api.
+The Office Space Directory uses REACT and state to retrieve, render, and sort data retrieved from an API.
 With this application you can perform the following tasks:

-1. Automatically query API when page loads or reloads
+1. Automatically query API for new employees upon loading/reloading the app.
 2. Search employees by first and last name.
 3. Sort employees by last name either A-Z or Z-A.